 So, by now, unless you’ve been living under a rock or in a cave on a remote island, you’ve heard of the NetFlix documentary “Making a Murderer”.
-The docu-series follows the tribulations and trial of Steve Avery, who was wrongfully convicted in 1985 for rape and assault, exonerated after 18 years in prison in 2003, and then arrested for murder two short years after his release.
+The docu-series follows the tribulations and trial of Steve Avery, who was wrongfully convicted in 1985 for a rape and assault, exonerated after 18 years in prison in 2003, and then arrested for murder two short years after his release.

 I binged the series over the course of a weekend during the holidays and I’m still talking to whoever will listen about it.

 During the course of the documentary, we learn that while Steve Avery was sitting in prison for 18 years for a crime he didn’t commit, he had a wife, with whom he also had four children.
-At the time of his conviction for this crime he was sentenced to something like 36 years in prison, and his wife just couldn’t emotionally deal with that situation.
-We learn in the series that the stress of raising four small children on her own, and trying to maintain any bond with Steven while he sat in prison (in fact, several different prisons – he was housed in facilities all over Wisconsin and even a few states south) was just too much.
+At the time of his conviction for this crime, he was sentenced to something like 36 years in prison, and his wife just couldn’t emotionally deal with that situation.
+We learn in the series that the stress of raising four small children on her own, and trying to maintain any bond with Steven while he sat in prison (in fact, several different prisons – he was housed in facilities all over Wisconsin and even a few states south) was too much.

 She filed for, and received, a divorce.

 After thinking about this series for a couple of weeks and talking endlessly about it (mostly me telling anyone who will listen “You absolutely HAVE TO WATCH this series!”), my family law brain started wondering what the process for a prison divorce would be.
 Surely not that much different?
 Or is it?